Lipid modifying substances, HMG-CoA reductase inhibitors in combination with other lipid modifying substances. ATC code:

 Click on icon to see table/diagram/image

-Study 0501 evaluated 2 different doses of fenofibrate-simvastatin combination compared to simvastatin 40 mg for a 24 week double-blind period.
-The primary efficacy criterion was superiority of the combination fenofibrate 145 and simvastatin 20 mg versus simvastatin 40 mg on TG decrease and HDL-C increase and non-inferiority for LDL-C decrease at 12 weeks.
-(See Table 2.)
+Fenofibrate/Simvastatin (Cholib) 145 mg/40 mg: Study 0502 was evaluated a constant dose of fenofibrate-simvastatin combination and statin comparator throughout the 24 week double blind period.
+The primary efficacy criterion was superiority of the combination fenofibrate 145 and simvastatin 40 mg versus simvastatin 40 mg on TG and LDL-C decrease and HDL-C increase at 12 weeks.

 Click on icon to see table/diagram/image

 Fenofibrate is water-insoluble and must be taken with food to facilitate absorption.
-The use of micronised fenofibrate and NanoCrystal technology for the formulation of the fenofibrate 145 mg tablet enhances its absorption.
+The use of micronized fenofibrate and NanoCrystal technology for the formulation of the fenofibrate 145 mg tablet enhances its absorption.

 Contrarily to previous fenofibrate formulations, the maximum plasma concentration and overall exposure of this formulation is independent from food intake.

-Therefore, fenofibrate in Cholib 145 mg/20 mg film-coated tablet may be taken without regard to meals.
+Therefore, fenofibrate in Fenofibrate/Simvastatin (Cholib) may be taken without regard to meals.